-In a perfect world you would have the same people in the same position for every race but unfortunately that is not always possible.
-In larger crewed boats you should work toward a nucleus you can count on and then pair new or less experienced crew with a regular crew member.
+In a perfect world, you would have the same people in the same position for every race but unfortunately, that is not always possible.
+In larger crewed boats you should work toward a nucleus you can count on.
+Pair new or less experienced crew with a regular crew member.

-Don’t discount changing places occasionally in a one design, two or three person racing boat either, there is nothing like sailing in a different role on the boat occasionally to understand what is required or how easy or difficult the task of the other athlete is.
+Don’t discount changing places occasionally in a one-design, two or three-person racing boat either.
+There is nothing like sailing in a different role on the boat occasionally to understand what is required.
+You now know how easy or difficult the task of the other athlete is.

 Find a tuning partner once you are happy that your crew roles and responsibilities are established.
-Sail parallel courses to work on boat speed, use cat-and-mouse drills to improve boat handling then engage in short match races to add competitive fervor.
+Sail parallel courses to work on boat speed, and use cat-and-mouse drills to improve boat handling.
+Next engage in short match races to add competitive fervour.

-The difficulty of boat handling increases with increases in the wind speed, so keep practicing until you are confident in all conditions.
+The difficulty of boat handling increases with increases in the wind speed.
+Keep practicing until you are confident in all conditions.

-Try to refine your techniques to reduce crew movement but pay attention to weight placement, either fore and aft to reduce drag or across the boat which affects heel.
-In many designs, heel affects waterline length and thus boat speed.
+Try to refine your techniques to reduce crew movement but pay attention to weight placement.
+This can be either fore and aft to reduce drag or across the boat which affects the heel.
+In many designs, the heel affects waterline length and thus boat speed.